mookeyj79/Star-Trucker-Serial-Interface/README.md

 - For comprehensive information on using this mod, please visit the [wiki](https://github.com/mookeyj79/Star-Trucker-Serial-Interface/wiki).

 ## Wanted Features
 - Don't have a feature you need/want?
 Create an issue with the details of what you need!
+I'll get to it as soon as I can.

 ## Thank You's
 - This mod draws significant inspiration from the *Objects in Space* serial protocol.